 # Output: Using np.add ufunc: [11 22 33]

-Ufuncs are a cornerstone of NumPy's performance and ease of use.
-They provide a vast library of optimized functions that operate element-wise on arrays, forming the basis for many numerical computations you'll perform in data analysis and scientific computing.
+Ufuncs are a foundation of NumPy's performance and ease of use.
+They provide a comprehensive library of optimized functions that operate element-wise on arrays, forming the basis for many numerical computations you'll perform in data analysis and scientific computing.
 Understanding how they work is fundamental to writing efficient NumPy code.